uclahs-cds/package-PipeVal/README.md

 ```
 Error: path/to/input Error Message
 ```
-If the input is invalid in any way, validate_io will exit and throw an exception which can be detected by Nextflow and handled accordingly.
+If the input is invalid in any way, validate_io will sys.exit and throw an exception which can be detected by Nextflow and handled accordingly.